What's the difference between grain-free and food-containing grains?

 Given that grains are not necessary from a nutritional standpoint, you can avoid providing it to your pet.

-However, if you are providing food which contains grains, then you need to be mindful of the amount of grains in your pet’s diet.
+However, if you are providing food that contains grains, then you need to be mindful of the number of grains in your pet’s diet.

 As a general rule grains should only makeup: